Penang Gold Durian

 Penang gold is another rare durian of Penang.
 But because of how wide the distributin network of the owner is, it can often be found in a number of odd places.
 So odd that you might question whether one found in a random roadside stall in Penang is a real genuine Penang Gold.

 The English name of this durian is Penang gold.
 It can be called Penang emas in Malay.
-But in Mandarin, it’s referred to as jin feng huang (金凤皇) translated as golden phoenix queen.
+But in Mandarin, it’s referred to as jin feng huang (金凤皇) translated as golden phoenix queen, or sometimes as hong jin feng (红金凤) translated as red golden phoenix.
 Not to be confused with golden phoenix D198.

 The mother tree is in a mountainous area of Balik Pulau.
 With a girth that an adult will not be able to hug fully.
 And a height of about 100 feet.
 It is one big tree.